vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 #### max_size

 The maximum size of the buffer on the disk.
+See [Buffers & Batches](#buffers--batches) for more info.

 </Field>